vietbuiminh/vietbuiminh.github.io/index.md

 Currently, I am a researcher in Dr. Andrew Wickert's Earth Surfaces Processes Research group (MNiMORPH) at the University of Minnesota.

-I am PhD student at University of Florida.
+I am a PhD student at University of Florida.
 I am also an engineer, a computer scientist, and someone who would go ahead and hug tree when I see one.

 <div class="tags" style="justify-content: flex-start;">
     {% for tag in site.tags reversed %}